CHCHE Courses (2018-19)

 ChE/Ch 165.
 Chemical Thermodynamics.
 9 units (3-0-6): first term.
 An advanced course emphasizing the conceptual structure of modern thermodynamics and its applications.
 Review of the laws of thermodynamics; thermodynamic potentials and Legendre transform; equilibrium and stability conditions; metastability and phase separation kinetics; thermodynamics of single-component fluid and binary mixtures; models for solutions; phase and chemical equilibria; surface and interface thermodynamics; electrolytes and polymeric liquids.
 Instructor: Wang.

 BMB/Bi/Ch 170.
 Biochemistry and Biophysics of Macromolecules and Molecular Assemblies.
 9 units (3-0-6): first term.
 Detailed analysis of the structures of the four classes of biological molecules and the forces that shape them.
 Introduction to molecular biological and visualization techniques.
-Instructor: Clemons.
+Not offered 2018-19.

 ESE/Ge/Ch 172.
 Atmospheric Chemistry II.
 3 units (3-0-0): first term.
 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
-Not offered 2017-18.
+Offered 2018-19.
+Instructors: Seinfeld, Wennberg.

 BMB/Bi/Ch 173.
 Biophysical/Structural Methods.
 9 units (3-0-6): second term.
 Basic principles of modern biophysical and structural methods used to interrogate macromolecules from the atomic to cellular levels, including light and electron microscopy, X-ray crystallography, NMR spectroscopy, single molecule techniques, circular dichroism, surface plasmon resonance, mass spectrometry, and molecular dynamics and systems biological simulations.
-Instructors: Clemons, Jensen, and other guest lecturer.
+Instructor: Jensen.

 BMB/Bi/Ch 174.
 Molecular Machines in the Cell.
-9 units (3-0-6): third term.
-Detailed analysis of specific macromolecular machines and systems that illustrate the principles and biophysical methods taught in BMB/Bi/Ch 170 and BMB/Bi/Ch 173.
-Instructors: Clemons, Hoelz, Shan and various guest lecturers (subject to change each year).
+9 units (3-0-6); third term: Prerequisites: Bi/Ch 110 and BMB/Bi/Ch 173.
+Discussion of macromolecular machines and pathways that illustrate the principles and biophysical methods taught in BMB/Bi/Ch 170, 173, and 178.
+Development of skills in literature analysis, information synthesis, and proposal writing.
+Instructors: Clemons, Shan, and various guest lecturers (subject to change each year).

 ESE/Ch 175.
 Physical Chemistry of Engineered Waters.
 9 units (3-0-6): second term.
 This course will cover selected aspects of the chemistry of engineered water systems and related water treatment processes.
 Lectures cover basic principles of physical-organic and physical-inorganic chemistry relevant to the aquatic environment under realistic conditions.
 Specific topics include acid-base chemistry, metal-ligand chemistry, redox reactions, photochemical transformations, biochemical transformations, heterogeneous surface reactions, catalysis, and gas-transfer dynamics.
 The primary emphasis during the winter term course will be on the physical chemistry of engineered waters.
 Instructor: Hoffmann.